LossonDraug/jira-printer/README.md

 ### Installing

-* Ready to download .exe files can be found in releases
+* Ready to download .exe files can be found in releases (only for windows 11.
+I don't know if it works on other OS's.
+Please check [Creating a one-file .exe](#creating-a-one-file-exe).)
 * Source code is available in the current repo
 * For those who want to modificate the program and be able to create a single file runnable, there is a .spec file for pyinstaller.